 They are not doing so well, but I don't think that hospitalization is something they need or will agree to, but they are willing to see a doctor.
 Where can I take them?

-You can take your loved one to Olive View Urgent care from 8am -10pm Monday through Friday, and from 9am-5:30pm on the weekends.
+You can take your loved one to Olive View Urgent care from 8 am to 7 pm Monday through Friday, and from 9am-5:30pm on the Saturdays.
+Sundays they are closed.